-Keisuke Wakao was appointed assistant principal oboe of the Boston Symphony Orchestra and principal oboe of the Boston Pops Orchestra in the fall of 1990.
+Keisuke Wakao was appointed assistant principal oboe of the Boston Symphony Orchestra and principal oboe of the Boston Pops in the fall of 1990.
 He was previously a member of the New World Symphony from its 1988 inaugural season.
-A native of Tokyo, Mr. Wakao performed with the New Japan Philharmonic under Seiji Ozawa in 1985 and made his concerto debut with the Tokyo Symphony Orchestra under Kazuyoshi Akiyama in the summer of 1989.
+A native of Tokyo, Wakao performed with the New Japan Philharmonic under Seiji Ozawa in 1985 and made his concerto debut with the Tokyo Symphony Orchestra under Kazuyoshi Akiyama in the summer of 1989.
 He made his Tokyo recital debut in 1997 and performed with pianist Christoph Eschenbach in a recital at Sapporo's 1998 Pacific Music Festival.

-Mr. Wakao has made three solo recordings on the Denon label, including Abendlied (1997) with pianist Christoph Eschenbach, and Keisuke Wakao Plays John Williams (1998), a disc featuring film music by John Williams, with whom Keisuke also collaborated in a performance of the Mozart Oboe Concerto with the Boston Pops in 1994.
-Mr. Williams has written an oboe concerto for Mr. Wakao, who plays its world premiere on May 25 and 26, 2011, with John Williams conducting the Boston Pops Orchestra at Symphony Hall, Boston.
+Wakao has made three solo recordings on the Denon label, including “Abendlied” (1997) with pianist Christoph Eschenbach, and “Keisuke Wakao Plays John Williams” (1998), a disc featuring film music by John Williams, with whom Keisuke also collaborated in a performance of the Mozart Oboe Concerto with the Boston Pops in 1994.
+Williams has also written an oboe concerto for Wakao, which saw its world premiere on May 25 and 26, 2011, with Williams conducting the Boston Pops at Symphony Hall in Boston.